 A sponsor is someone who offers guidance to a member in a 12 step program.
-They offer encouragement, understanding and compassion while providing a firm and sober foundation.
-The relationship between a sponsor and sponsee is unique as there is no judgement.
+They offer encouragement, understanding, and compassion while providing a firm and sober foundation.
+The relationship between a sponsor and sponsee is unique as there is no judgment.
 Newly recovering addicts are able to share all doubts, questions or problems without feeling embarrassed.

 Sponsors are recovering addicts, too, so they understand the challenges that come with sobriety.
 To be a sponsor, the person must have at least one year of sobriety, a positive attitude and the time to be a mentor.

 Meeting these qualifications is only half the picture, however.
 Because sponsorship is informal, each sponsor is unique.
 It’s important to choose someone who can help you meet your personal recovery goals.